TheSimPill/ViolationTool/notes/notes.md

     If they choose to do a fresh scrape, wont use saved Other option will be to try and use any saved pages if they exist, this is used for if a user got interupted midway through

+Above is done, scrape still has 17 urls missing which is fine